It’s easy to feel despondent as we see the disappearance of pensions, tumbling 401(k) balances, shrinking dollars, and an unstable housing market.

-It’s easy to feel overwhelmed or even defeated by all of the adversity we may encounter along the way.
+It’s no wonder many feel overwhelmed or even defeated by all of the adversity we may encounter along the way.

 But there’s a simple, yet powerful trait that can help us not only survive but thrive in the face of these challenges.
 That trait is resilience.

-In this article, I’ll explore the concept of resilience and how it can help you cope with retirement.
+So, if the retirement roller coaster is more than you bargained for, let’s explore the concept of resilience and how it can help us cope with retirement.

 What is Resilience?